Pratap-Rawal/essay/Essay-Structure-Template.md

 Situation: describe the context or background

-Complication what is that causes a problem or a challenge.
+Complication what ther in the situation that causes a problem or a challenge.

 Question: What question does arise from the complication.

 Answer: what seems to be a plausible answer.
-Using the Qualifier and the data available to us.
+Using the Qualifier and the data available to us formulate the thesis statement.

 content of each body paragraph.